Jump Into Haiku

 down the boulevard

 Do you see how these poems use specific references such as pine tops, a sparrow, geraniums, and boulevard?
 Make the most of your language in all its rich textures, but be careful not to add metaphors or similes that are detours to the objects you experience rather than the objects themselves.
 No titles or rhyme needed either.
 Do you see yourself there in the woods or on the street?
 Do you feel a sense of tranquility or peacefulness in the first poem, or maybe tension and concern in the second poem?
 The reader adds these feelings, so you don’t need to say them in the poem.
+You want the poem to summon feeling, not impose it.
 Just show images interacting and, with practice, the feelings will arise in each poem.
 Putting two things together is vital to making haiku work, creating an energizing or reverberating space, a space for you—and your readers—to jump into haiku.

 So, how can you write a haiku today?
 Try these steps: